siyelo/dna/_docs/sales.md

 clients, not from each other.

 > Once upon a time, we actually did have a finder’s fee model.
 Each
-> client had an “owner” (the person who was first contacted by the
+> client had an "owner" (the person who was first contacted by the
 > client, or the person who first started working with that client), and
 > we had a spreadsheet to keep track of which consultant owned which
 > client.
 If other consultants work with that client, they had to pay
-> 10% of their revenue to the “owner”.
+> 10% of their revenue to the "owner".
 After a few years we realized
 > that this model wasn’t helping us at all.
 It was just causing a bunch
 > of bureaucracy, sub-optimization, and confusion.
-Who “owns” a huge
+Who "owns" a huge
 > client like Ericsson?
 Do I still count as owner for client X if they
 > get bought by client Y?
 Is ownership permanent or time-limited, and if
-> so how do I “renew” it?
+> so how do I "renew" it?
 Needless to say, we dumped the model many
 > years ago and haven’t missed it one bit.
 Instead the guiding principle
-> is “what goes around, comes around”.
+> is "what goes around, comes around".
 Today I give you a client,
 > tomorrow someone else gives me a client, and over time it more or less
 > evens out.
-100% “fairness” just isn’t worth pursuing.
+100% "fairness" just isn’t worth pursuing.

 ## What about the business developer role?